gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ---
 # Create a pipeline to build and publish your application image

-In this section, we cover how to design CD pipelines that build and publish application image.
-As an example, we've used a [sample node application](https://github.com/bdpiparva/node-bulletin-board) called 'Bulletin Board'.
+In this section, we cover how to design CD pipelines that build and publish an application image.
+As an example, we've used a [sample nodejs application](https://github.com/bdpiparva/node-bulletin-board) called 'Bulletin Board'.

 ## Build an application artifact